localstack/localstack.github.io/content/blog/2022-06-08-announcing-localstack-discussion-pages/index.md

 ---
 title: Announcing LocalStack Discussion Pages
-description: "Introducing, LocalStack's Community Discussion Pages.
-Get started with conversations around feedback/bugs/suggestions for the LocalStack as a product and platform!"
+description: "Introducing, LocalStack's Community Discussion Pages - a space for conversations, feedback and suggestions around the LocalStack platform!"
-lead: "Introducing, LocalStack's Community Discussion Pages.
-Get started with conversations around feedback/bugs/suggestions for the LocalStack as a product and platform!"
+lead: "Introducing, LocalStack's Community Discussion Pages - a space for conversations, feedback and suggestions around the LocalStack platform!"
-date: 2022-06-08T12:51:11+05:30
+date: 2022-06-15T12:51:11+05:30
-lastmod: 2022-06-08T12:51:11+05:30
+lastmod: 2022-06-15T12:51:11+05:30
 images: []
 contributors: ["Harsh Mishra"]
 tags: ['news']
 ---

-With the rise of the LocalStack Community on GitHub, Slack, and Social-media platforms like LinkedIn and Twitter, we have received a lot of feedback from our users.
-These feedbacks range from new feature requests for our LocalStack Team and Web Application platform, bug reports, enhancements, and further additions from various developers distributed across our user base.
+What a journey — we are delighted to see our LocalStack community grow across GitHub, Slack and social media platforms like Twitter and LinkedIn on a daily basis.
+We receive lots of valuable feedback from our users, ranging from new feature requests for the LocalStack platform, bug reports, enhancements and code contributions from various developers distributed across our user base.

-We have been handling these requests through our GitHub Issue tracker, which has been limited to our open-sourced cloud emulation and doesn't cover our premium features.
-To address this and collaborate with our community better, we announce the all-new LocalStack Discussion Pages.
+To better collaborate with our community and create a space where LocalStack users can share experiences and discuss topics in a discoverable manner, we are glad to be introducing the all-new LocalStack Discussion Pages.

-LocalStack Discuss form is also a positive step in engaging with our community members and listening to their feedback.
-While our Slack community is limited to taking immediate bug reports and feature requests and working with our community from a close quarter, our Discussion Pages will help developers to give us feedback, join the discussions on our core emulation framework, Team & Enterprise product, and future direction of LocalStack as a company.
+With LocalStack Discussion Pages we want to engage with our community members, listen to feedback and create a space where best answers to recurring questions and discussion topics can be located and extended.
+While our existing Slack community is limited to taking immediate bug reports and feature requests and quickly collaborate on emerging topics with our community, our Discussion Pages will allow developers to directly share experiences and best practices with the broader community, give us feedback, join the discussions on our existing platform and products, and shape the future direction of LocalStack.

-## Being a part of LocalStack Discuss
+## Participating in LocalStack Discussions

-The LocalStack Discussion Pages will be the dedicated place to discuss topics and questions related to:
+The LocalStack Discussion Pages will be the dedicated place to discuss topics, best practices, and questions related to:

-- Discussions and announcements about LocalStack Pro and Community releases.
+- Discussions and announcements about LocalStack Pro, Team, Enterprise, and Community releases.
-- LocalStack Documentation, reference guides, case studies, and more.
 - Useful LocalStack tips, tricks, and best practices for developing your cloud & serverless applications locally.
 - Contributing to the LocalStack Community codebase and steering the development of our open-source projects.
-- Send constructive feedback about LocalStack as a product and as a company and how we can do better!
+- Giving constructive feedback about the LocalStack platform and our future roadmap, as well as how our team can better support you in increasing your developer experience with our products and services!

-However, it will not be a place for ad-hoc reports or support questions; Please connect with our support team on [Slack](https://localstack.cloud/contact) or create a GitHub issue on our open-source [GitHub Issue tracker](https://github.com/localstack/localstack/issues) for our help with your issues.
+However, LocalStack Discussion Pages will not be a place for ad-hoc reports or support requests; Please connect with our support team on [Slack](https://localstack.cloud/contact) for real time support which requires quick resolution and iteration cycles with our team or the community.
+For error and bug reports related to our codebase, please create a GitHub issue on our open-source [GitHub Issue tracker](https://github.com/localstack/localstack/issues).
+Discussion Pages will be the best place for general feature requests, best practice and usage related questions, and should serve as a comprehensive archive useful to the growing community over time.

 Create an account on [discuss.localstack.cloud](https://discuss.localstack.cloud/) and discuss away!